-In a perfect world your business credit will gain momentum and get stronger as the business grows.
+In a perfect world your business credit score and report will gain momentum and get stronger as the business grows.
 This is a logical assumption that many business owners make, but it’s not always that simple.

 With credit – what you don’t know can and likely will, come back to hurt you.
 There are many ways that weak or negative business credit can hurt or limit your company.

 Higher interest rates and fees:

 Having poor business credit puts you in a higher risk category and will cost you on interest.
 Many business owners get desperate for funding and end up settling on ‘bad credit’ commercial loans with interest rates over 20 to 30%.
 Lower interest rates translate into greater savings that can be used to offer discounts to customers and increase your profits.

 Some funding is better than none?
 That may be true, but a low line of credit coupled with extremely high interest and fees can end up putting you in a vicious cycle and ultimately have you working for the lender since they are the ones making all the money.

 Just because you have been in business for 7, 10, even 20 years and have many creditors that you always pay on time, does not mean you have a good business credit score or any score at all.
 Most vendors and creditors do not report to the Dun & Bradstreet, Experian, Equifax, and other smaller credit bureaus.